markstringer-dti/markstringer-dti.github.io/dti.md

 Here are some reasons why you might have picked up this book.

 How about this?
 You are working on a project.
 You're a member of the project team or you're the manager, and you feel stuck.
 It seems like the project is impossible.
-Someone promised something.
+Someone told someone that the project would be finished by a certain date.
 You know that your team can't deliver it.
-Or you don't know what they promised.
-Or you do know what they promised, but you're certain that your team can't deliver it on time.
+Or maybe you still don't know what needs to be delivered.
+Or you do know what should be delivered, but you're certain that your team can't deliver it on time.

 Every direction that you look in, there seem to be problems that you can't solve.
 You have somehow found this book.
 You think it might be worth a read.